andre-mare/andre-mare.github.io/_featured_categories/software-architecture.md

 layout: grid

 # The title of the tag's page.
-title: Software Engineering
+title: Software Architecture

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: engineering
+slug: software-architecture

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Software Engineering focuses on the practical application of coding, testing, and maintaining software systems, emphasising efficient implementation, problem-solving, and code quality.
-This category covers development practices, programming languages, and tools used to build robust, scalable, and high-performance applications.
+  A description for software architecture...

 # (Optional) You can disable grouping posts by date.
 no_groups: false